 Do you love everything about the Razer Blade 15 but need a power-hungry version of it to get past the obstacles of content creation?
 Let me introduce you to the Razer Blade 15 Studio Edition.
 It presents the same great, sleek design; intense performance; and vibrant, 15.6-inch 4K OLED display as the Blade 15 but tops all that off with some additional security features.
 However, all of that is going to cost you a whopping $3,999, and even for that price, your system will run warm and come with poor speakers.
-Despite that, the Razer Blade 15 Studio Edition's features are so exceptional, it's one of the best workstations around.
+Despite that, the Razer Blade 15 Studio Edition's features are so exceptional, it's one of the best workstations and best 4K laptops around.

 Razer Blade 15 Studio Edition price and configuration options

 There's only one configuration of the Razer Blade 15 Studio Edition, and it costs as many dollars as it has pixels.
 It comes with an Intel Core i7-9750H processor, an Nvidia Quadro RTX 5000 GPU with 16GB of VRAM, 32GB of RAM, a 1TB SSD, a 4K OLED display and a Mercury White design, all for $3,999.